 Dr Rowan Williams, former Archbishop of Canterbury.
-Photo: The Telegraph
+Credit: The Telegraph ~ 2015

 - Violence in human beings has something to do with our sense of meaning, our sense that something is at stake in our identity or integrity.

 It would help if we had a single, clear story we could believe about violence – it’s getting worse because of this or that factor in our world, so we know whom to blame; it’s getting better as we all become more educated and secular, so we don’t have to worry in the long term.
 But the evidence is profoundly confusing.